Put the WE in 2023 -- Donate to our Annual Fund!

 If you feel you are not connecting with your provider, that you are not making progress or that they are not communicating with other providers, express your concerns.
 If there does not seem to be a resolution after talking, finding another provider may be your best option.
 Starting over with a new provider can be difficult, but worthwhile if the connection with your current provider is lacking.
 Ask for a copy of your notes and treatment plan if your new provider is in a different office to help ease the transition.

-Milestones promotes evidence-based therapies as the most successful treatment for individuals with ASD.
+Milestones promotes evidence-based therapies as the most successful treatment for autistic individuals.
 If you choose to explore alternative therapies or medications it is important to do your research and keep all of your doctors and therapists informed of any and all treatments that are being used.
 Ask questions from others who have tried the treatments.
 Proceed with caution: just because it worked for them does not mean it will work for you.

-We’ve created Guiding Questionnaires [link to Guiding Questions page] for many specialists, including Psychiatrists, Social Workers, Counselors, Therapists, and Psychologists.
+We’ve created Guiding Questionnaires for many specialists, including Psychiatrists, Social Workers, Counselors, Therapists, and Psychologists.
 You can download these to take with you to interview a potential provider.

 1 of 22